JNRowe/jnrowe-misc/doc/maintenance.rst

 '''''''

 This task performs all building tasks for the repository.
-It is purely a wrapper that executes any taks whose name begins with ``gen-``, and doesn't need to be manually updated for new generators.
+It is purely a wrapper that executes any tasks whose name begins with ``gen-``, and doesn't need to be manually updated for new generators.

 ``check``